olumobigjoe/Logistics-Report_2020_to_2024/README.md

 3. Executive Summary Slide Deck
 ---

-## PROJECT OVERVIEW
+## 📁 PROJECT OVERVIEW
-### Overview:
 <p align = 'justify'> This report provides an in-depth analysis of logistics data, focusing on shipment completion rates, in-progress shipments, shipment values, and delivery times.
-It is designed to track the performance of completed shipments, the status of in-progress shipments, and insights into customer satisfaction, carrier performance, and delivery metrics across different regions.
+It is designed to track the performance of completed shipments, the status of in-progress shipments, and insights into customer satisfaction, carrier performance, and delivery metrics across different regions.</p>
 The report is split into three key sections:
 1. Overview and Shipment Trends
 2. Shipment Forecasting by Shipping Mode (Jet, Bus, Lorry, Motorbike)
 3. Customer Experience and Delivery Metrics

-### Page 1: Overview of Shipment Status
+### 📃 Page 1: Overview of Shipment Status
-#### Key Insights:
+#### 🔑 Key Insights:
 Completed Shipments:
 *	Total completed shipments stand at 15.5K, with a 25% increase compared to the previous year.
 *	The value of completed shipments is $8.82M, with a 25% increase from the previous year.